Chapter 9: Mathematics in High School, Grades Nine and Ten

 Direct connections include:

-• Growth & Decay directly connects to: Features of Functions, Model with Functions, Function Investigations, Systems of Equations
+• Growth and Decay directly connects to: Features of Functions, Model with Functions, Function Investigations, Systems of Equations

 • Investigate Data directly connects to: Model with Functions, Function Investigations